juronen/clusterduck/readme.md

 Clusterduck will take care of the RPC plumbing required in order to complete the computation using workers on multiple machines.

+NOTE: Make sure the master is able to SSH into any of the machines used for the network, and that the ports used are open.

 ## Workers

 There exist two distinct types of workers: *spouts* and simple *workers*.